zhengli97/PromptKD/README.md

 4. The output results will be automatically saved at `output/${DATASET}/${TRAINER}/${CFG}_${SHOTS}shots/seed${SEED}`.

+## Model Zoo

+We will provide training logs and completed model files for your reference.
+Please wait.

 ## Contact

 For any questions, please contact me via email (zhengli97[at]mail.nankai.edu.cn).